CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 If you run into any problems executing the Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux, please feel free to file an issue or pull request in relation. **Please do not complain to the Committee of Zero directly**: if you need someone to yell at, ping `Macitron3000#0766` on Discord.

 The PLSPfCoZSASPoL has been tested on Arch Linux, Fedora 37, and SteamOS 3.x, so pull requests to address issues specific to other Linux distributions are especially appreciated.

+[^relpaths]: Specifically, relative paths fail to work in the case when Flatpak Protontricks is being used and `realpath` is not available as a command.
+Steam Deck does have `realpath` available, so in most use cases it should be fine.